Eight candidates, including one incumbent, are vying for three open seats on the Laguna Niguel City Council on Tuesday.

 Shani Moslehi raised almost $33,000 for her campaign.
 Her statement of qualifications states that she is the best candidate to lead the city to financial sustainability and prevent future potential budget deficits.

-Stephanie Oddo, who has fundraised over $30,663, plans to protect small businesses, provide leadership for minorities, and protect the city’s green spaces, according to her candidate statement of qualifications.
+Stephanie Oddo, who has fundraised over $30,663, plans to protect small businesses and protect the city’s green spaces, according to her candidate statement of qualifications.

 Michael Harvey Fair has raised slightly over $1,500 and plans to increase public safety, assist small business owners, and maintain a fiscally conservative city budget, according to his statement of qualifications.